DaianeFrancisca/Topological-Inaccuracy-in-Pore-Scale-CFD-Particle-Transport-Modeling/README.md

 to digital information loss at low RF.)

 # 5. Contact
+At the main brench is availabe all the first slices from some tests.
 For questions regarding the methodology or data, please contact: Daiane Francisca do Nascimento Silva
 Email: daiane.francisca@ufpe.br